 We are aware of the well-publicised Volkswagen and Audi emission issues affecting customers internationally.
 We recognise the associated risks and are engaging with our principal.
 The Volkswagen and Audi vehicles sold by us in our dealership territories meet local emissions compliance standards, and our operations have consequently not been directly impacted.
 We regret any anxiety or uncertainty our customers, or any other stakeholders, may have experienced because of this matter.

-Our various customer interactions ensures alignment of our offerings with customers’ expectations and enables Barloworld to collaborate on innovative customers solutions that assist customers achieve their own sustainability related objectives.
-Take, for example, the Bronkhorstspruit Biogas Power Plant, where biogas is being produced from cattle manure and converted to electric power using Caterpillar gas generator sets supplied by Barloworld.
+Our various customer interactions ensures alignment of our offerings with customers’ expectations and enables Barloworld to collaborate on innovative solutions that assist customers achieve their own sustainability related objectives.
+Take, for example, the 2015 implementation at the Bronkhorstspruit Biogas Power Plant, where biogas is being produced from cattle manure and converted to electric power using Caterpillar gas generator sets supplied by Barloworld.
 The electric power will in turn be consumed by BMW’s Rosslyn plant near Pretoria.
-While providing an innovative energy solution to our customer, this drives environmental value through renewable power, social value through employment opportunities across the value chain, and economic value for Barloworld Power, Caterpillar and our shareholders.
+Another example is the 300 kW (peak) solar photovoltaic (PV) installation in Equipment’s Isando facility that will reduce demand on the coal-based electricity grid, therefore reducing emissions, improve business continuity in the event of power disruptions and realise financial cost savings.
+Solar PV has been included as part of the Barloworld Power product offering, for which this installation will serve as a reference site.
+While providing innovative energy solutions to our customers, this drives environmental value through renewable power, social value through employment opportunities across the value chain, and economic value for Barloworld Power, Caterpillar and our shareholders.

 The power of endurance